When a love interest dies and a character's grief is... ongoing.

 Captain Atom had his wife Angela, who died of cancer during the eighteen year interval that Cap missed when he was catapulted into the future.
 To make matters worse, Cap was declared dead in that interval, and she remarried...to Wade Eiling, of all people.

-This actually serves as a Shown Their Work moment, as Kate is allowed to work as a blacksmith because her late husband taught her the trade and left no sons.
+A rare male example is Kate's dead husband in A Knight's Tale.
+This serves as a Shown Their Work moment, as Kate is allowed to work as a blacksmith because her late husband taught her the trade and left no sons.
 There were cases of this in Real Life history.

 Cedric was this to Cho Chang, she was rather fragile and alone after he died.